31. Glossary

 sublime_types.Pointis an alias for an Integer.
 A Point indicates a location within a buffer.
 Specifically, it is an offset (in characters) from the start of a buffer, regardless of the current file’s encoding.To keep things simple, when Sublime Text loads a file, no matter what platform it is on, it normalizes the line endings to just a single ASCII line-feed (LF, 0x0A) character between each line, so you don’t have to worry about how many characters are involved with line separation on any given platform.
 In other words, if Point

-apoints to the last character on a line, Pointa + 2will always point to the first character on the next line.- Process
+apoints to the last character on a line, Pointa + 2will always point to the first character on the next line.- Popup

 - Project